 ITB China: Will Bloggers keep the pace?

-At this past ITB Matt Gibson, the president of the Travel Blogger Associations, gave an interesting speech about this topic.
-When we thought we learned how to manage the SEO, Google said the mobile optimization was a must, than they later introduced AMP pages.
+At this past ITB Matt Gibson, the president of the Travel Blogger Associations gave an interesting speech about this topic.
+When we thought we learned how to manage the SEO, Google said that mobile optimization was a must, than they later introduced AMP pages.
 When we managed to implement those changes we realized that the Internet will soon, almost completely, switch to voice search (today about 20% of the queries made with android devices are voice search).
 This will once more change the way we, bloggers, create content.
 People don’t generally speak the same way the write.
 So instead of optimizing for keywords, we will (and actually should do it right now) have to optimize for voice search.
 There are plenty of resources online suggesting what to do.

 I personally think that the biggest challenge would not be creating content that will rank well for voice search, but being able to monetize it.
-With voice search hyperlinks will be less and less important, as people don’t click on links when they ask questions to Siri or Cortana.
+With voice search, hyperlinks will be less and less important, as people don’t click on links when they ask questions to Siri or Cortana.
 I honestly don’t have any idea about how we will manage to monetize voice search (and Matt doesn’t have neither) but I’m sure the answer will become more obvious in the future.
 What I think will make a huge difference is the readiness by which we will implement the solutions to the new challenges.

 Augmented reality is here already but it will be more and more popular in the future